| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 In the simplest case, the value is a face name.
 It can also be a list; then each element can be any of these possibilities;

-(foreground-color . color-name)
+(foreground-color . color-name) or

-.
+(background-color . color-name).
 These elements specify just

 the foreground color or just the background color.
 Voir la section Color Names, for